 Form 10-K Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
-Yes/No Part I (No Item or Caption) See General Instruction G.(3) Disclosure About Directors, Executive Officers, Promoters and Control Persons For clarity, the general instructions for Item 401 now include the former instruction for Item 401(b), which has also been amended to clarify that information about executive officers required by Item 401 is not required in a company's proxy statement if it is included in the company's Form 10-K annual report.
-The amendments clarify that this instruction applies to all executive officer disclosure required by Item 401.
-If the company includes this disclosure in its Form 10-K, the instructions to Form 10-K require the company to provide this disclosure in a separate section in Part I of the Form 10-K annual report.
-SEC rules require that the caption for this information is "Information about our Executive Officers" not "Executive Officers of the Registrant," as formerly required.
+Yes/No Part III (No Item or Caption) See General Instruction G.(3) Proxy statement can omit executive officer Item 401 information if included in Part I of Form 10-K under caption "Information about our Executive Officers" An instruction to Item 401 states that information about executive officers required by Item 401 is not required in a company's proxy statement if the company is relying on Instruction G to Form 10-K and the information is included in the company's Form 10-K annual report.
+The instruction applies to all executive officer disclosure required by Item 401.
+If the company includes this disclosure in its Form 10-K, the instructions to Form 10-K require the following: • this disclosure must appear in a separate section in Part I of the Form 10-K; and • this section must be captioned "Information about our Executive Officers" (not "Executive Officers of the Registrant," as required by an earlier version of Item 401).
 Confirm that the Form 10-K complies with this requirement, if applicable.
 Regulation S-K Item 401 Form 10-K General Instruction G(3) SEC Release No. 33-10618 Disclosure Simplification, Round Two: A Deep Dive Into The SEC's New Amendments Yes □ No □